wttech/aet/documentation/src/main/wiki/ClientApplication.md

 mvn aet:run -DtestSuite=suite.xml -DendpointDomain=http://aet.example.com
 ```

 If all URLs in your test suite point to a single domain, you can specify it so it is no longer needed to do it again in the suite file.
-Let's say you'd like to test some subpages of the English version of Wikipedia.
+Let's assume you'd like to test some subpages of the English version of Wikipedia.
 Then you can specify the target domain in the following way:
 ```
 mvn aet:run -DtestSuite=suite.xml -Ddomain=https://en.wikipedia.org
 ```

-If you want the test run to fail if running it takes too much time, you can specify the timeout (in milliseconds) in the following way:
+If you want the test run to fail if it's run takes too much time, you can specify the timeout (in milliseconds) in the following way:
 ```
 mvn aet:run -DtestSuite=suite.xml -Dtimeout=2000
 ```